avsa242/p2-spin-standard-library/README.md

 * [sensor.temp_rh](api/sensor.temp_rh.md): Temperature and humidity sensors
 * [wireless.transceiver](api/wireless.transceiver.md): RF Packet radios for sending and receiving data wirelessly

+Note that since this is preliminary there may be many methods listed that are specific to a certain driver that aren't present in others.
+Some devices have additional capability that others don't.
+These lists will be culled to remove any that aren't common to all or can't be emulated with reasonable effort.

 ## Intended audience